TheKhaliqAnsari/Github-Practice/README.md

 `Stash` -> where we can save our un-committed stuff.
 Like some times we wants config files but we don't want to add them in commits so we can put them in stash.

+We need to put file in stagging area than we need to run command.

+`git stash`

+After that we can check files in stash area by running command.

+`git stash list`

+Stash follow last in first out property so we we want last stash code to come than you can use

+`git stash apply`